Gifted Deposit Mortgages

 A gifted deposit mortgage is when money is gifted to you towards your deposit.
-This can be the entire amount or just a portion of your deposit.
+This can either be the entire amount or just a portion of your deposit.
 The gifted deposit can come from family or friends.

 Each lender has slightly different criteria around who they will allow a gifted deposit from.
 Some lenders will only allow it from close family members.

-The source of any gifted deposit for a mortgage will be closely looked at.
+However, the source of any gifted deposit for a mortgage will be closely looked at.
 Anti-money laundering rules ensure that the gifted deposit must have a clear paper trail.
 Your mortgage broker & solicitor will want evidence and documents to prove the money is from a legal source.

 If a deposit is loaned to you, this is not a gift.
 This would not be acceptable for most lenders.
 If you are unsure on anything around a gifted deposit mortgage, always speak to a mortgage broker first.

 How much of a mortgage deposit can be gifted?